 I love fairy tales.
 That's probably because I grew up with them: the real thing; pure Brothers Grimm, unadulterated by political correctness and cutesy sanitization.
 Maybe that's why I love Bill Willingham's comic series, Fables, which is like the Brothers Grimm's tales—and every other fable ever concocted, including and freely mixed in with others you wouldn't expect—on speed.
 I sense the presence of a kindred soul, who obviously loves these stories just as much as I do.

-As of recent I've become kind-of obsessed with what's known as the 'multiverse' and artificial intelligence, especially of the 'intelligent, conscious robot'—or maybe 'Replicant'—kind.
-These two things may seem a bit far apart, but I think they're not, because they're connected by the question of the nature of consciousness, personhood and 'agency'.
+As of recent I've become kind-of obsessed with what's known as the 'multiverse' and, again, artificial intelligence, especially of the 'intelligent, conscious robot'—or maybe 'Replicant'—kind.
+These two things may seem a bit far apart, but I think they're not, because they're connected by the question of the nature of consciousness, ‘personhood’ and 'agency'.
 I have always been deeply interested in questions of ontology, and especially as it is reflected in quantum physics, the 'measurement problem', and Relativity Theory's 4-dimensional spacetime, already extending and actually existing across all of space and time.
 Since I'm hardly ever going to publish scientific or philosophical papers about this, I instead incorporate my ideas about this in fiction—which has resulted in novels like Continuity Slip, Tomorrow's Yesterdays and Seeking Emily.
+Another, The World Walkers, is in the works.

 Storytelling requires, above all, a high standard of personal integrity.
 I completely agree with Harlan Ellison's dictum about taking your work seriously, not yourself.
 If you don't tell stories because you really want—possibly need!—to, do the world a favor and find something else to do.
 It took me decades to figure out that it's not about 'art', but just the simple, yet glorious, craft of telling stories to entertain people—and through this help them live their lives, because they can weave them into their lives and thus become stronger and more capable of coping with its vicissitudes.